Southern Illinois University

 Neuroscience

-Yet already in high school, even while pursuing my interest in ecology, I chose topics in neuroscience for two term papers.
-One of these topics, "Neural processes involved in vision," was prompted by an article in Scientific American (November 1963), written by future Nobel Prize winner David Hubel.
+Already in high school, even while pursuing my interest in ecology, I chose topics in neuroscience for two term papers.
+One of these topics, "Neural processes involved in vision," was prompted by an article in Scientific American (November 1963), written by future Nobel laureate David Hubel.
 I was fascinated that neurophysiology could reveal the information-processing abilities of individual cells in visual cortex.
 A couple years later at Purdue, while reading The Machinery of the Brain by Dean Wooldridge, I began to imagine neuroscience as a plausible field for graduate study.
 When Hubel's colleague Torsten Wiesel visited Purdue for a seminar, I was disappointed to learn that Hubel and Wiesel's laboratory did not train graduate students.

 Aplysia californica